davewragg/davewragg.github.io/deleted-scenes.md

 - [Foss and Loveless try to gather support 2](/deleted-scenes/foss-and-loveless-2)
 - [Rennic meets his old mentor](/deleted-scenes/rennic)

+...And don't forget the [Floating Prologue](/blog/the-floating-prologue/) which can be applied to either _The Black Hawks_ or _The Righteous_ as you see fit.

 ## The Hunters

 - [Sneaking into Town](/deleted-scenes/hunters)